mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 **If the invaders persist and refuse to leave, the bomb bugs exhibit their namesake, randomly selecting an individual, congregating near his or her body, and exploding in an act of self-sacrificial defense for the hive.
 The explosion is fairly loud and gooey, releasing a mild acid, and causing 3D damage to the victim.
 Armor protects the individual, but the acid will slowly eat through the armor, rendering it ineffective, over the course of a few days unless an industrial solvent is used to clean it off.**

-Tktk has several rodent and reptile species, but nothing much larger than a Terran iguana.
+Tktk has several rodent and reptile species, but nothing much larger than a [[Terra|Terran]] iguana.
 A few of the reptilian species are poisonous.
 There are also several insect species, some of which sustain themselves on blood
 (e.g., the Tktk tic) and one highly unusual hive-based insect (known as “the bomb bug”) that the travellers might encounter (see "Bomb Bugs," on this page).
 There are no large predatory animals to speak of, but the planet's harsh conditions and the omnivorous tktk seem to successfully keep the fauna population at bay.

 As the travellers are likely to spend at least one night in the outback on their way to the dig site, they might encounter either a poisonous reptile, the Tktk tic, or the bomb bug.
 A first aid application addresses any wound received, but a traveller with Survival skill endures the experience better.
 If bitten or otherwise injured by any of the listed creatures, have the traveller make an Average (8+) Survival check.
 If the roll is made, the traveller is able to tough it out with no lingering effects provided they receive first aid.